ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 users.
 And returned output will go to the console and if a server, into the server log Note that when a user alters a system `$variable`, it will be refreshed back to its original value for each user.

+If you create JSON data, you should probably use ^jsonlabel() to create unique names separate from the normal json naming space.

 ## `^CS_REBOOT()`